London neighbourhoods

 - Walk from Liverpool Street station to Farringdon station underground following this guide.

 - The area around Old Street Station, nicknamed the “Silicon Roundabout”, has a fun origin story that started with a throwaway joke in 2008 and became UK government’s policy in 2010.
+Microsoft Reactor hosts many events for developers.

 - Monument to the Great Fire of London.